 - PREVENT BATTERY FIRES

 The Problem: If battery terminals come in contact with metal, they can spark or short circuit causing fires.
-The most common example we’ve heard of is guys putting batteries and coins in the same pocket then noticing the battery getting very hot.
+The most common example we’ve heard is of guys putting batteries and coins in the same pocket then noticing the battery getting very hot and even burning their pants.
 Battery fires have become more common as more formulations have been developed and we have come to use them in so many tools and toys.

 A couple of handy alternatives: